 For a few days before Aug.
 25 Eloise and photographer Mary Meeker were the quests of the Superintendent of the Minnesota Division of the Interstate Park of Minnesota and Wisconsin at Taylor’s Falls.
 Eloise was determined to find the rare Fragrant Fern, Aspidium fragrans.
 Her experience in finding it are told in this essay.
 Eighteen other species would find their way to the Garden from that trip.

-Here is a detailed list of 1916 summer plantings of plants put in for the first time by Eloise.
+This link is to a detailed list of 1916 summer plantings of plants put in for the first time by Eloise.

 May and June were very rainy, temperatures average.

-As had been her practice since 1910, Eloise maintained a display at the Minnesota State Fair about the Wild Garden.
-She would spend a week at the fair and then bring back the plants from her display to re-plant in the Garden, noting on Sept.
-12 that they were on exhibition - “hence in poor condition”.
+As had been her practice since 1910, Eloise maintained a large display on native plants from the Wild Garden at the Minnesota State Fair.
+Mary Meeker provided a large number of photographs of plants.
+They would spend a week at the fair and then bring back the plants from her display to re-plant in the Garden, noting on Sept.
+12 that they were on exhibition - “hence in poor condition.”

 She found many puffballs in the east meadow that autumn.
 Her sources for new plants this autumn were from far and wide.
 Some she herself brought in - such as from Fort Snelling, Groveland Park, Glenwood Park, Bush Lake, Western Ave., Echo Lake, and Mahtomedi.
 Sent to her were a large group of plants from Solon Springs, WI and more from Eau Claire, WI.
 Two species of ferns (including 19 Christmas Ferns) came from Sugar Hill, NH; and other plants from Horsford’s Nursery in Charlotte Vermont.